 • john garrish

-From Hard Fork - How to ...Free Website w/ Claude Code and GitHub Pages
+From Hard Fork - How to ...free website w/ Claude Code and GitHub Pages

 I got the idea for this approach from the Hard Fork podcast episode where Kevin Roose and Casey Newton discuss building websites with Claude Code.
 Both of their sites were created this way: